4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 If you’ve still got energy, try one of the mezcal cocktails at Sabina Sabe, a trendy bar on Calle 5 de Mayo, or grab a table at Txalaparta, a dark bar with a relaxed pub vibe.

-The cocktails at trendy Sabina Sabe in Oaxaca are a great way to cap off the evening
+A bartender stands behind a bar with shelves filled with a variety of bottles of alcohol.
+The lighting is warm, and the atmosphere of the bar appears cozy and inviting.
+The cocktails at trendy Sabina Sabe in Oaxaca are a great way to cap off the evening.

 Day 3: Take a day trip from Oaxaca

-You can take plenty of day trips from Oaxaca (you could easily spend a week in Oaxaca) and one of the most popular and beautiful is to Hierve El Agua.
-We didn’t visit here on this particular trip, but I did go there when I first visited Oaxaca a decade ago and the petrified waterfalls are rather spectacular.
+You can take plenty of day trips from Oaxaca (you could easily spend a week in Oaxaca) and one of the most popular and beautiful is to Hierve el Agua.

 If you want to visit Hierve El Agua alone, it’s possible.
 You’ll need to take the local bus or organise a driver.